• Blog, Confessions of a Sports Parent, Sports

 Man vs. Nature

-There is something innate about the human person that when we find ourselves face to face with nature we believe we can conquer it.
-We believe we can win.
+There is something innate about humans; when we face nature, we believe we can conquer it.
+We think we can win.
 Maybe it is ego.
-Maybe it is just human nature or more a “guy” thing.
-Or maybe it is the result of the first fall.
-Never the less, time and time again when we confront nature in its purest form we soon realize that we can never conquer that which is unmovable.
+Perhaps it is just human nature or more of a “guy” thing.
+Or perhaps it is the result of the “first fall.”
+Nevertheless, time and time again, when we confront nature in its purest form, we soon realize that we can never conquer that which is unmovable.
 Unconquerable.
 That which is undefeated.
 This is where I have found grace time and time again.
 And it is also why I continue to confront it.
-The humility that…
+The humility that comes from challenging something that can’t be conquered unveils…